BetterThanTomorrow/joyride/README.md

     ```
 4. Submit

-## Quickest Start 3 - Evaluate the selection
+## Quickest Start - Evaluate the selection

+Only works with ClojureScript code:

 1. Select some code (e.g. the code some lines above in this markdown file, even if in Preview.)
 2. Execute **Joyride: Evaluate Selection**, (<kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>j</kbd>, <kbd>enter</kbd>)